oscarpoppa/IBReal/README.md

 # IBReal
 Exploring extended precision using Python 3 integers in a 100% Python library.
+Using regular or double precision C math is fast, but lacks the precision to explore such things as fractals, which can benefit from arbitrarily precise math.
+Python integers have no size-limit, so an arbitrary prcision decimal can be created by using a python3 integer paired with an offset value to locate the decimal point within the integer. i.e. 13276887645 offset 3 is equivalent to 132.76887645.

 IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
 Under the hood, it is 100% integer-based.
 It is naturally slow, although caching is used throughout.